robynrox/evse-controller/README.md

 This uses code from a library that can use a Web API to control the Wallbox Quasar, but that code is only used to restart the wallbox in the case of modbus failure, a condition that happens once every few days to myself.
-The library used for this is to be found here:
+The library used for this can be found here:

 * https://github.com/cliviu74/wallbox